hauldhut/RWDisEnhPlus/README.md

 In this study, we extended our hypothesis, proposing that similar enhancers could be associated with similar diseases to improve prediction accuracy.
 We additionally built a sequence-based enhancer similarity network and integrated it with the existing heterogeneous network to form a multiplex-heterogeneous network of diseases and enhancers.
 Furthermore, our random walk with restart scheme on the heterogeneous network (RWDisEnh) was extended to operate on the multiplex-heterogeneous network (RWDisEnh+) to measure the degree of association.
 Experimental results show that RWDisEnh+ outperforms RWDisEnh in terms of AUC values obtained by 3-fold cross-validation; as well as the number of top-ranked enhancers supported by direct evidence.
 Our findings demonstrate that RWDisEnh+ can predict novel enhancers associated with four specific diseases.

+## Construction of networks of diseases and enhancers
 ![Construction of networks of diseases and enhancers](https://github.com/hauldhut/RWDisEnh/blob/main/Figure1.png)

 ## Data